LuciusofLegend/QuotaOverhaul/README.md

 # Bugs

 - Quota penalty doesn't scale with number of dead players properly
-- Quota penalty applied on the company building
 - The penalty menu looks weird
 - Someone reported a softlock.
 Has not been reproduced so far